Bald eagle soaring over a misty Pacific Northwest forest

 Total isn't the whole story

 Free testosterone, SHBG, estradiol, LH and FSH together tell the real story.
-Total testosterone alone misses most patterns.
+Total testosterone alone misses most of the patterns worth finding.

 02

-Often the answer is fixing the things suppressing your own production — sleep, body composition, stress, certain medications, nutrient gaps.
+Often the answer is fixing the things suppressing your own production: sleep, body composition, stress, certain medications, nutrient gaps.
+Replacement is a last step, not a first one.

 03